-Critics say that the 2015 Ford Fusion Hybrid transitions well from gas to electric power and that the cabin is handsome, but some write the infotainment system is unappealing.
+The 2015 Ford Fusion Hybrid switches easily from gas to electric power and boasts an attractive interior, according to reviewers, but some complain that the infotainment system is confounding.

-With a four-cylinder engine and electric motor, the 2015 Ford Fusion Hybrid delivers acceptable power for day-to-day driving and quick acceleration from a stop, reviewers say.
-They also applaud the Ford Fusion's barely noticeable changeover from gas to electric power.
+The 2015 Ford Fusion Hybrid combines a four-cylinder engine with an electric motor to provide swift acceleration from a stop and ample power for everyday driving, according to test drivers.
+They also applaud the way the Fusion Hybrid shifts from gas to electric power, which they say is barely perceptible.
 An automatic transmission is standard, and the EPA reports that the 2015 Fusion Hybrid gets 44/41 mpg city/highway, which is very good for a hybrid midsize car.
 Test drivers say that the Fusion Hybrid has a comfortable ride, and some write that it’s fairly agile for a hybrid car.
 However, others think its brakes are touchy, and say that the Fusion Hybrid loses composure when driven hard on a twisty road.

-Reviewers say the 2015 Ford Fusion Hybrid has high-end cabin materials, and some like the available infotainment system’s sleek design that limits the number of buttons on the center stack.
-The back seat is comfortable for adult passengers, automotive writers say, and most agree it is easy to adjust the driver’s seat and find a comfortable driving position.
+Top-notch materials line the 2015 Fusion Hybrid’s interior, critics say, and some enjoy the modern design of the infotainment system, which cuts down on the center stack’s number of buttons.
+Reviewers generally agree that the driver’s seat is easily adjustable and add that the back seat is comfortable, even for adults.
 Critics note that the 2015 Fusion Hybrid is available with a wide array of driver assistance features, and some report that the available infotainment system eliminates the conventional knobs and buttons that you may prefer for audio and climate adjustments.
 Standard features include a rearview camera, dual-zone automatic climate control, automatic headlights and Ford’s voice-activated Sync system, which includes a USB port, Bluetooth and hands-free text messaging.
 Ford’s MyKey system is also standard, which lets parents set vehicle speed and audio volume limits for young drivers.
 Available features include a moonroof, navigation, a Sony audio system, a MyFord Touch infotainment system with an 8-inch touch screen, forward collision warning with automatic braking, blind spot monitoring with cross traffic alert, lane departure warning with lane keeping assist, parallel park assist and adaptive cruise control.
 With a long list of family-friendly features, plus plenty of interior space and strong safety and reliability ratings, the Ford Fusion Hybrid is our 2015 Best Hybrid Car for Families.

 - "Other hybrid sedans, including the Toyota Camry Hybrid, the Hyundai Sonata Hybrid and related Kia Optima Hybrid, are also solid choices, though they can't match the overall appeal of the Fusion or Accord.
 Our pick is the Fusion, but you're not going to go wrong with either one of the class leaders." -- Edmunds